bartekkrol96/grafana-annotations-api/README.md

-# grafana_annotation_api
+# Grafana annotation api
-plugin that supports adding, removing and updating Grafana annotations to the influxdb database using Grafana Annotations API
+Plugin that enables pulling Grafana annotations as json using Grafana Annotations API